frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 If the _Invoice Consumables Separately_ option is turned on, the charges for the consumable Items will be added to the Sales Invoice separately.

+> This Form has been Changed in Version 13

 ## 3. Related Topics

 1. [Clinical Procedure Template](/docs/user/manual/en/Healthcare/clinical_procedure_template)